sendgrid/sendgrid-objc/Demo/README.md

-# Sendgrid-ios Demo App
+# SendGrid-ios Demo App

-This application requires xCode 5.0+ and deploys on IOS 7.0+
+This application requires Xcode 5.0+ and deploys on iOS 7.0+

 ## Usage

-Modify the SendGrid parameters in the sendMsg IBAction function, before sending out an email.
+Modify the SendGrid parameters in the sendEmail IBAction function, before sending out an email.